rhaden83/Cell.io/README.md

 # Running Cell.io

 1. Download and install the latest version of Processing 3.
-2. Open the Cell.io project (called a "sketchbook" in Processing) in the Processing 3 IDE.
+2. Open the Cell.io project in the Processing 3 IDE.
 3. Click the "play" button in the upper left or go to the "Sketch" menu and select "Run".

 # Related Links